Extract structured data

 Step 2: Configure template

-After the extraction process of the sample document is complete, you can configure the template to include only the fields and tables you want to include in your template.
+After the extraction process of the sample document is complete, you can configure the template to include only the fields and tables you want to be part of your template.

 -